 Supporting your child to start school

 Starting school can be both an exciting and nerve-wracking time for you and your child.
 Your little one is about to take a big step and start a new chapter of their life.
-Here are some tips to help make this transition go as smoothly as possible:

 - Talk about their school – as soon as your child’s place is confirmed start talking about their new school: name of the school, location, the daily routine, teachers and anything else you know about the school.
 These conversations can be very exciting for you both.